Klaim/stdcxx-privext/proposal/draft.md

 	</tr>
 </table>

-Let us examine this table and try to deconstruct which aspects should be part of the class interface and which are implementation details.
+Let us examine this table and try to deconstruct which aspects required in the class definition are actually part of the class interface and which are implementation details.
-First, we can remove all aspects which are used by either the user or the inheritor as they are obviously part of the interface.
-This leaves us with the following.
+First, the all of the public and protected aspects must be a part of the interface because they are directly exposed to class user and the child class who inherits.
+Private virtual methods are also part of the interface to the child class because the child class may choose to override them.

+Now we are left with the following:

-* Private data member defintions
+* Private data member definitions
+* Friend declarations
 * Private non-virtual method declarations
 * Private static method declarations

+Private data members are not technically part of the interface as they cannot be accessed by users or child classes.
+Here we run into practical considerations.
+The compiler needs to know the size of the entire object in order to create instances of it.
+The size cannot be computed without seeing all of the data members, regardless of access control.
+Developers who wish to increase encapsulation by hiding the private data members can use the PIMPL idiom at the expense of run time efficiency.

-* Friend declarations
+Friend declarations also are not technically part of the interface.
-* All member function definitions

-The private data members are required by the compiler in order to compute the size of the class object.
-The size is needed when a new object is to be allocated on the stack or the heap.
-Therefore, for practical reasons, we will also consider the private data members as part of the class interface.

-Friend declarations technically do not need to be known by the user, the inheritor, or even the compiler at the class definition.
 However, allowing friend declarations to be declared anywhere would make it very easy for users to abuse friends in order to break access control.
-This proposal does not address any aspects of the controversal friend feature and we will not speak of it again.
+This proposal does not address any aspects of the controversial friend feature and we will not speak of it again.

-The leaves us with the private methods (non-virtual and static) and the member function defintions, which are already not required to be present in the definition.
-The users (user and inheritor) obviously do not need to know of the signatures, much less the existance of private methods.
+The leaves us with the non-virtual private methods and static private methods.
+The direct users and child classes cannot call private methods so they do not need to see their signatures, much much less know of their existence.
-The compiler also does not need to know of the existance of private methods until they are called.
+The compiler also does not need to know of the existence of private methods until they are called.
 On all major platforms, changing the non-virtual private methods (which are not called by inline functions) does not affect the ABI of the class itself
 \[[KDEABI](#KDEABI)\].

-Thus, we conclude that non-virtual private methods declarations and static private method declarations are not a part of the class interface.
-Therefore, following the guidelines of encapsulation, they do not belong the class definition.
+We conclude that non-virtual private method and static private method declarations are not a part of the class interface and thus should not be required in the class definition.

 Practical Concerns
 ---------------------